SNAP Benefits in Idaho: How to Apply and Qualify

 How to Check Your EBT Card Balance

-You can check your balance in several ways.
-Use the ebtEDGE online portal, call the number on your card, or check your last store receipt.
-The Benny app also shows your balance and gives cashback, and ATMs can display your cash funds.
+You can check your EBT balance in a few ways.
+Use the official ebtEDGE portal, the Benny app, call the number on your card, or check your last store or ATM receipt.

 Our guide covers each method for checking your EBT balance.